servalproject/batphone/doc/Build-for-Release.md

  * it is signed using the Serval Project's [Android private key][], so that it can be published as a Beta version on [Google Play][],

- * it is signed using the Serval Mesh *release candidate* Rhizome private key, so that it can be distributed using [Rhizome][], auto upgrade can be tested, but stable installations will not auto upgrade to a Beta version.
+ * it produces a new version of the a Serval Mesh *beta* upgrade Rhizome bundle which can be distributed using [Rhizome][] in order to automatically upgrade all devices currently running a prior release candidate; note that stable installations will not automatically upgrade to a Beta version.

 A *final release* build of [Serval Mesh][] differs from a [debug build][] in the following important ways: